aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

 ### Start Lab

-In this lab, you will go on a deep dive for the code of an existing, example resource type: you will explore steps and a number of considerations to make when modeling and implementing a resource type.
+In this lab, you will go on a deep dive for the code of a sample resource type: you will explore steps and a number of considerations to make when modeling and implementing a resource type.
 For information on how to get started with the CloudFormation CLI to create a new project, see [Walkthrough: Develop a resource type](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-walkthrough.html).

-#### Example resource type walkthrough
+#### Sample resource type walkthrough

 Let's dive deeper into key considerations you should make when you design the model schema of your resource type.
-As an example, you will use an existing, sample resource type called [AWSSamples::EC2::ImportKeyPair](https://github.com/aws-cloudformation/aws-cloudformation-samples/tree/main/resource-types/awssamples-ec2-importkeypair/python), that illustrates an example of importing and managing an imported [Amazon EC2](https://aws.amazon.com/ec2/) key pair with CloudFormation.
+As an example, you will use a sample resource type called [AWSSamples::EC2::ImportKeyPair](https://github.com/aws-cloudformation/aws-cloudformation-samples/tree/main/resource-types/awssamples-ec2-importkeypair/python), that illustrates an example of importing and managing an imported [Amazon EC2](https://aws.amazon.com/ec2/) key pair with CloudFormation.

 Let's get started!
-Choose an existing or new directory on your machine, that is outside of the directory path of an existing source code repository.
-Change directory into the directory you chose, and choose to clone the [repository](https://github.com/aws-cloudformation/aws-cloudformation-samples) where the example resource type is located.
+Create a new directory and clone this [repository](https://github.com/aws-cloudformation/aws-cloudformation-samples) into it.
 Alternatively, you can choose to [download a ZIP archive](https://github.com/aws-cloudformation/aws-cloudformation-samples/archive/refs/heads/main.zip) instead.
 To clone the repository, use the following command:

 ```shell
 $ git clone https://github.com/aws-cloudformation/aws-cloudformation-samples.git
 ```

-The repository contains a number of other examples.
-Change directory into the following one that contains the example resource type, and then choose to enter the directory containing the example implementation in Python:
+The repository contains a number of samples.
+Change directory into the following one that contains the sample resource type mentioned earlier, and then choose to enter the directory containing the example implementation in Python:

 ```shell
 $ cd aws-cloudformation-samples/resource-types/awssamples-ec2-importkeypair/